 The Château de Fontainebleau is a magnificent castle located just 1.5 hours from Paris, and to get there, you have both train and guided tour options.
 The Château Fontainebleau, a UNESCO World Heritage Site, has been the residence of France’s sovereigns since the 8th century and contains lovely gardens and forests.

 There is more than just the castle to see in Fontainebleau.
 Fontainebleau is located in the French countryside and has several hiking areas to walk through the woods and enjoy some fresh air.
 The Forest Swing Place is nearby and quite beautiful.

 In addition to the hiking trails and palaces, there is an equestrian center where you can watch horses being trained.
 There is also a quaint downtown with several restaurants and local shops.

 The fastest way to get to Château de Fontainebleau is by car.
 It’s located just 1.5 hours from Paris.

 - Tour – The easiest option is a guided tour that will handle all transportation and tickets for you.

 - Train – You can easily get to Fontainebleau from Paris by train.
-There is a direct line from the Gare de Lyon train station that will take you directly to Fontainebleau.
+A direct line from the Gare de Lyon train station will take you directly to Fontainebleau.
 From here you can walk or take a bus to the castle.

 See Related: London vs Paris